All Episodes

 A reporter asked Obama, well, now that you've negotiated with the Republicans, are you willing to negotiate with the Democrats who think you've betrayed them on the tax package?

-It is inaccurate to characterize Democrats writ large as feeling quote unquote betrayed.
+It is inaccurate to characterize Democrats writ large as feeling, quote-unquote, betrayed.

-I think Democrats are looking at this bill, and you've already had a whole bunch of them who said uh this makes sense.
+I think Democrats are looking at this bill, and you've already had a whole bunch of them who said this makes sense.

-Well again, they are feeling betrayed.
+Well, again, they are feeling betrayed.

 I've got a story here.

-Whining Democrats on far left are nearly crazy with criticism of Obama's tax cuts compromise.
+This is from New York, New York Daily News, Andrea Tarantula, whining Democrats on far left are nearly crazy with criticism of Obama's tax cuts compromise.

-The 54 House Democrats have come out and opposed this thing.
+54 House Democrats have come out and opposed this thing.

-It's largely uh symbolic, won't matter, but to say that they don't feel betrayed, I mean, he's sticking it to them again.
+But to say that they don't feel betrayed, I mean, he's sticking it to them again.

-It's clear these people are so blinded by their ideology, they have they don't know what he's doing.
+It's clear these people are so blinded by their ideology.

 Just like global warming, all scientists agree with him on global warming.